Sexual suggestiveness: Effects

 A number of studies have looked at the effects of sexual content in the media on preadolescent and adolescent sexual development.
 It has been put forth that watching a high level of television, in which there is a lot of sexually suggestive behavior, can lead to the initiation of sexual intercourse at a younger age than those who watch the least amount of sexually suggestive programming.
-In addition to this, adolescents who had been exposed to a high level of sexual content, would engage in a level of sexual activity expected by those up to three years older who watched less sexual content.
-It has been suggested that according to social learning theory, television is a method by which children can acquire behaviors, through observational learning, and that this is a potential method through which children are becoming increasingly sexualized.
-Sexually transmitted infections (STIs) and pregnancy in the U.S are more common among adolescents who begin sexual activity earlier, demonstrating that earlier sexualization, for which sexually suggestive content in the media has been implicated, has far reaching effects.
+In addition to this, adolescents who had been exposed to a high level of sexual content would engage in a level of sexual activity expected by those up to three years older who watched less sexual content.
+It has been suggested that, according to social learning theory, television is a method by which children can acquire behaviors, through observational learning, and that this is a potential method through which children are becoming increasingly sexualized.
+Sexually transmitted infections (STIs) and pregnancy in the U.S. are more common among adolescents who begin sexual activity earlier, demonstrating that earlier sexualization, for which sexually suggestive content in the media has been implicated, has far-reaching effects.

 Sexually suggestive content can also affect adolescents' views and attitudes towards sex, and their sexual socialization as whole.
-Research conducted with the cultivation theory in mind, has found that there is an association between people with a high regular exposure to sexually oriented genres (such as soap operas and hip-hop music) and more liberal attitudes towards sexual behavior like the acceptance of pre-marital sex, as well as non-relational sex and sexual harassment.
+Research conducted with the cultivation theory in mind has found that there is an association between people with a high regular exposure to sexually oriented genres (such as soap operas and hip-hop music) and more liberal attitudes towards sexual behavior like the acceptance of premarital sex, as well as non-relational sex and sexual harassment.
 Furthermore, as sexual competence is portrayed as a positive attribute on television, particularly for males, regular exposure to sexual content can cause adolescents to form unrealistic expectations, and view their own sexual experiences (or lack thereof) as negative.
 Moreover, the vast majority of this sexual content alludes to the positive nature of sex only, suggesting that sexually suggestive behavior in the media is serving to perpetuate a view that there are little negative consequences of engaging in sexual activity.
 Research has shown that the effects of sexually suggestive references in the media are also moderated by the developmental stage of the viewer.
-For example, 12 year olds have more difficulty correctly interpreting innuendos than 14 year olds.
-Furthermore, pre-pubescent adolescents often view sexual references on television with disgust and embarrassment, whereas pubescent adolescents viewed it with interest.
+For example, 12-year-olds have more difficulty correctly interpreting innuendos than 14-year-olds.
+Furthermore, prepubescent adolescents often view sexual references on television with disgust and embarrassment, whereas pubescent adolescents viewed it with interest.